neobourbaki/Library/database/ZW4IZY8T/ZW4IZY8T_a.md

-Each matrix can be realized as a linear map of vector spaces, and associativity follows from the associativity of composition of maps:
+Each matrix over a field $k$ can be realized as a linear map of $k$-vector spaces, and associativity follows from the associativity of composition of maps:

 $$
 (f \circ g) \circ h = f \circ (g \circ h).